Trump asks Supreme Court to pause TikTok ban, while Biden admin says app poses ‘grave’ threat - Local News 8

 Trump suggested the court pause the ban’s effective date “to allow his incoming administration to pursue a negotiated resolution that could prevent a nationwide shutdown of TikTok, thus preserving the First Amendment rights of tens of millions of Americans, while also addressing the government’s national security concerns.”

 The incoming president has sent mixed signals in the past about his views on TikTok but most recently vowed to “save” the platform.
-Trump, who met with TikTok’s CEO this month, will be inaugurated January 20, a day after the ban is set to take effect unless the Supreme Court intervenes.
+Trump met with TikTok’s CEO Shou Chew earlier this month, CNN previously reported.

+Chew also spoke with Trump on Friday evening after the incoming president asked the high court to pause the ban, two people familiar with the matter told CNN’s Kaitlan Collins.

 Congress passed the ban with bipartisan support in response to years of concern that TikTok’s Chinese parent company poses a national security risk because, as the Biden administration warned in its own brief Friday, it can both collect data on users and manipulate the content those users see.